jydarack/jydarack.github.io/_posts/2021-11-13-prelude-foundation.md

 Sure, it is better written that [Foundation]({% post_url 2021-08-30-foundation %}), tries to put more meat on its characters, but that's all the good I can say.
 It really reads like a Foundation version of Star Wars Episode II.
 Asimov tries too hard to connect his two main cycles (Robots and Foundation) and is not particularly good at it.

+And doing so, it adds inconsistencies to the previous books.

 One book too much.

 As I write this post, I am already pretty far into Forward the Foundation and it is noticeably better but that will be a story for another day.